poppinss/data-models/docs/classes/_src_model_basemodel_.basemodel.md

 Sideloaded are dynamic properties set on the model instance, which are not serialized and neither casted for adapter calls.

-This is helpful when adapter or some other part of the application want to add meta data to the models, without asking the user to pre-define properties for them.
+This is helpful when you want to add dynamic meta data to the model and it's children as well.

+The difference between [$extras](_src_model_basemodel_.basemodel.md#$extras) and [$sideloaded](_src_model_basemodel_.basemodel.md#$sideloaded) is:

+- Extras can be different for each model instance
+- Extras are not shared down the hierarchy (example relationships)
+- Sideloaded are shared across multiple model instances created via `$createMultipleFromAdapterResult`.
+- Sideloaded are passed to the relationships as well.

 ___